 The Hitching Post was a very popular restaurant located in the Springmont section of West Lawn.
 Built in the 1930s, it was originally a Howard Johnson’s.
 It then became an establishment called the Imperial Club.
 Finally, it became the Hitching Post in the 1960s.
 Countless anniversaries, birthdays, organizational meetings and other celebrations were held here over the course of 4 decades.

-The Hitching Post in West Lawn closed its doors in mid-1997.
+The restaurant in West Lawn closed its doors in mid-1997.

 In February 1999 Wawa finalized development plans for a Wawa Convenience store to be built on the site of the Hitching Post, and in July they purchased it.